-(This post contains affiliate links.
+(This post contains affiliate links, which means I may receive a small commission at no additional cost to you if you purchase something.
 Please read my Disclaimer for more information.)

 This post is an excerpt from my course, ConvertKit Essentials, where you can learn how to impress your subscribers with a tech-savvy, professional performance.